15 Expats Talk about Health Insurance and Healthcare in Guatemala

 We asked expats in Guatemala if they have access to public healthcare in Guatemala.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Guatemala.
 Access to healthcare has become increasingly difficult due to the limited resources available.
 Many healthcare facilities have been overwhelmed by the influx of patients, leading to long wait times and overcrowding.
 Additionally, the lack of personal protective equipment has put healthcare workers at risk of contracting the virus.
-Despite these challenges, the healthcare system in Guatemala has been able to provide essential services to those in need," said an expat in Guatemala.
+Despite these challenges, the healthcare system in Guatemala has been able to provide essential services to those in need," commented one expat living in Guatemala.

 What advice do you have for expats having a baby in Guatemala?